mattcroat/joy-of-code/posts/working-with-forms-in-sveltekit/working-with-forms-in-sveltekit.md

 That's everything you should know to feel confident working with forms in SvelteKit and I hope you learned how forms work but more importantly how to make your app more resilient.

-If you want to continue learning in the next part I'm going to cover groups and how to reset your layout in SvelteKit.
+In the next part you're going to [learn about using advanced layouts in SvelteKit](https://joyofcode.xyz/sveltekit-advanced-layouts).